 Chewing can be a normal cat behavior during exploration and play.
 However, some cats chew excessively, damaging property and putting their health at risk.
 If cats ingest the material they are chewing, it can cause an intestinal blockage which is life-threatening and requires emergency surgery.
 Chewing on electrical cords can lead to electrocution.
 Thus, it is important to monitor chewing behavior and limit chewing to safe items.

 To reduce chewing behavior:

-- Restrict access to inappropriate items your cat chews.
-Some of these include, strings, dental floss, meat wrapping string or plastic, Christmas tree tinsel and soft plastic such as children's toys.
+- Restrict access to inappropriate items that might tempt your cat.
+Some of these include strings, dental floss, meat wrapping string or plastic, Christmas tree tinsel, and soft plastic used in children’s toys.

 - Provide appropriate items to chew (e.g. cat grass, safe cat toys)

 Cats are often active at nighttime, which can be problematic for the sleeping humans in the house.
 This behavior may be a form of normal play or attention-seeking.
 Simple solutions do exist to minimize this potentially disruptive behavior.
-If your cat has a sudden change in behavior that results in increased nighttime activity, your cat should be examined by our Saint Petersburg, FL veterinarians, as sudden changes in behavior can be the first sign of an underlying medical condition.
+If your cat has a sudden change in behavior that results in increased nighttime activity, he/she should be examined by our St. Petersburg, FL veterinarians, as sudden changes in behavior can be the first sign of an underlying medical condition.

 - Provide ample interaction and playtime during the day and evening hours